milahu/collapseos/recipes/trs80/README.md

 Making blkfs span multiple disk is a bit problematic with regards to absolute block references in the code.
 You'll need to work a bit to design your very own Collapse OS floppy set.
 See Usage guide (B3) for details.

+## Coming back to keyboard

+Once you're done, you will want to go back to local control:

+    ' CR 0x0a RAM+ !
+    0 0x55 RAM+ !
+    0 0x53 RAM+ !

 ## Self-hosting